thegeeko/thegeeko/content/blog/env-map-single-pass.md

 ### How Do We Do it
-We make use of the GPU doing some work for us the GPU clips everything outside the normalized space so if we managed to render a big triangle covering the whole screen what we get is a quad which is better than the traditional way of doing it with 2 triangles making a quad as we invoke 3 draw calls instead of 6.
+We make use of the GPU doing some work for us the GPU clips everything outside the normalized space so if we managed to render a big triangle covering the whole screen what we get is a quad which is better than the traditional way of doing it with 2 triangles making a quad as we invoke a draw call with 3 vertices instead of 6.

 Creating vertex buffers in Vulkan is a lot of boilerplate code and it's kind of annoying so storing the vertices in the vertex shader or generating them is a much better way.